 The Thomas F. Eagleton Court House is one of the largest federal court houses in the country.
 This building serves as the court's headquarters, and the court occupies the top seven floors of the building.
 This picture depicts the court's panel courtrooms on the 27th Floor and the En Banc Courtroom on the 28th Floor.

-The court will be conducting oral argument by videoconference on Wednesday, November 23, 2022.
+The court will be conducting oral arguments by videoconference on Thursday, November 2, 2023.
 Th view

-The court will be conducting in-person oral arguments November 14 - 18, 2022, in Omaha and Kansas view
+The court will be conducting in-person oral arguments October 16 - 20, 2023. view